LeszekR/movie-app/RECRUITMENT_TASK_COMMENTS.md

 - Like `blocTest` my `controllerTest` offers declarative test helper for FCA Controllers.
 - Sets mocks, registers seed state, builds controller, performs act, skips states to be ignored, asserts expected states and verifications.
-- Allowed for possibly easiest and most consistent transfer of tests between `BLoC` and `flutter_clean_architecture` implementations of the same app for skill presentation purposes
+- I decided it was possibly easiest and most consistent way to transfer tests between `BLoC` and `flutter_clean_architecture` implementations of the app

 ###